NateFerrero/cmd.js/README.md

 |------------|-----------------|
 | `compare`  | `-1 or 0 or 1`  |

 Compare is a unique command in that it only accepts 2 values.
 Any further values will be ignored.
 It is used internally for `cmd.sort` but available for custom sorting as well.
-It defines a sort order for any two JavaScript types.
+It defines a sort order for any two JavaScript types:

 #### Example